Dimitrie Stelaru

-Experencing literary fame by the start of World War II, Stelaru amused himself by staging his own death in 1940.
+Experiencing literary fame by the start of World War II, Stelaru amused himself by staging his own death in 1940.
 Over the following years, he tried to slide back into vagrancy and obscurity, as a draft evader.
 Upon the war's end, he reemerged as an art teacher in Sighișoara, and made a brief return to publishing.
 Such projects were ended with the rise of a communist regime in 1947; Stelaru embraced proletarian themes, but abhorred the guidelines of Socialist Realism.
 He and Chihaia unsuccessfully tried to defect as stowaways, from Constanța Port.
 The regime reciprocated his disdain with a ban on his work, also preventing him from even joining the Writers' Union of Romania.
-Stelaru lived out the ban as an unemployed man in Turnu Măgurele, but was slowly reinstated in the mid 1950s, when he was allowed to publish modern fairy tales and works of children's drama.
+Stelaru lived out the ban as an unemployed man in Turnu Măgurele, but was slowly reinstated in the mid-1950s, when he was allowed to publish modern fairy tales and works of children's drama.
 Again lambasted in 1958, he was finally recovered and progressively rehabilitated in the early 1960s.

 Returning to his work and formally consecrated by the Writers' Union, Stelaru was also given his first permanent home—an apartment in Berceni, where he lived with his third wife and second child.
 Between 1967 and 1971, he produced a large corpus of poetry and prose, including new plays which echoed Absurdism.
 He was then physically incapacitated by cirrhosis, which ultimately killed him in November 1971.
 His work was again ignored, then rediscovered in the mid-to-late 1980s; by then, his descendants had split between Romania and West Germany.